trello-talk/tacobot.app/docs/guide/other/contact/README.md

 :::

 ::: warning Want to request a deletion of your data?
-You can remove your user data from Taco with the `T!cleardata` command.
+You can remove your user data from Taco with the `/clear-data` command.
 If you want to remove a specific server's data, you can go to the [support server](/support).
 You can also send the team an email at contact@tacobot.app
 :::

 ::: danger Reporting A Security Concern/Vulnerability?
-DM Coolguy3289#2290 in the [support server](/support) or email the team directly at contact@tacobot.app.
+DM @Coolguy3289 in the [support server](/support) or email the team directly at contact@tacobot.app.
 :::